cloudbank-project/image-research-computing-tutorial/azure/create_an_image/index.md

     * Make sure to copy the provided ip address.
 Below I use `27.173.147.19`

 ```
-ssh -i ./rob5vm_key.pem azureuser@21.173.147.19`
+myLocalComputer$ ssh -i ./rob5vm_key.pem azureuser@21.173.147.19
+   .
+   .
+   .
+(confirm ok with 'yes')
+   .
+   .
+   .
+azureuser@myVMname:~$ ls -al
 ```

-* During the connection we get a message "The authenticity of host ... can't be established.
+* During the connection we see "The authenticity of host ... can't be established.
 Are you sure?"
     * Enter 'yes'
     * You should now see a welcome message and a `bash` prompt
         * We used `ssh` to connect but once logged in we are running the `bash` shell